Feminist views on transgender topics: Gender-affirming surgery

-Janice Raymond's The Transsexual Empire purported to examine the role of transsexuality in reinforcing traditional gender stereotypes, in particular the ways in which the "medical-psychiatric complex" was medicalizing gender identity, and the social and political context that contributed to the image of transsexual treatment and surgery as therapeutic medicine.
-Raymond maintained that this was based in the "patriarchal myths" of "male mothering", and "making of woman according to man's image", and that transsexualism aimed "to colonize feminist identification, culture, politics and sexuality."
+Janice Raymond's The Transsexual Empire purported to examine the role of transgender identity in reinforcing traditional gender stereotypes, in particular the ways in which the "medical-psychiatric complex" was medicalizing gender identity, and the social and political context that contributed to the image of gender-affirming treatment and surgery as therapeutic medicine.
+Raymond maintained that this was based in the "patriarchal myths" of "male mothering", and "making of woman according to man's image", and that transgender identity aimed "to colonize feminist identification, culture, politics and sexuality."
 Several authors have since characterized this work as extremely transphobic and constituting hate speech, as well as lacking any serious intellectual basis.

-In her own 1987 book Gyn/Ecology, Mary Daly, who had served as Raymond's thesis supervisor, argued that as sex reassignment surgery cannot reproduce female chromosomes or a female life history, it could "not produce women."
+In her own 1987 book Gyn/Ecology, Mary Daly, who had served as Raymond's thesis supervisor, argued that as gender-affirming surgery cannot reproduce female chromosomes or a female life history, it could "not produce women".
 Sheila Jeffreys and Germaine Greer have made similar remarks.
-In a response to related remarks by Elizabeth Grosz, philosopher Eva Hayward characterized this type of view as telling trans people who have had sex reassignment surgery: "Don't exist."
+In a response to related remarks by Elizabeth Grosz, philosopher Eva Hayward characterized this type of view as telling trans people who have had gender-affirming surgery: "Don't exist."

+Pronouns

+At the 1973 West Coast Lesbian Conference in Los Angeles, keynote speaker Robin Morgan stated that she would not refer to trans women with feminine pronouns, as transgender women, unlike her, had not experienced a lifetime as women and therefore could not understand the pain of cisgender women.

+In Gender Hurts (2014), Sheila Jeffreys argues that using pronouns reflecting biological sex is important for feminists, as the feminine pronoun represents respect for cisgender women's historical subordination.
+She believes trans women can't hold this status, as they haven't experienced the same oppression, and using feminine pronouns for them masks their retained masculine privilege.
+In April 2015, radical feminist legal theorist Catharine A. MacKinnon responded, stating that Jeffreys' stance on pronouns is based on a nature-based moral view, which contradicts feminist achievements, especially from the political analysis of gender politics.